uswuth/PixelRigid/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in PixelRigid, please report it privately instead of opening a public issue.

-### How to Report

-Use one of the following methods:

-- **GitHub Security Advisories** (preferred)
-- **GitHub Private Vulnerability Report**
-- Contact the maintainer directly if instructed in the repository.
+Please do not report security vulnerabilities through public GitHub issues.

+Instead, use GitHub's **Private Vulnerability Reporting** feature to submit the report.
+This allows the issue to be investigated and fixed before public disclosure.

 Please include:

-- A detailed description of the vulnerability
+- A description of the issue
 - Steps to reproduce
 - Windows version
 - PixelRigid version
-- Screenshots or logs (if applicable)
+- Any relevant logs or screenshots
-- Proof-of-concept code (if available)

 ---